A visit to downtown Fort Pierce hardly allows one to ignore its history. You’ll find Old Florida on almost every street corner.

 Savannas Recreation Area & Savannas Preserve State Park

-I’ve been meaning to camp at this St. Lucie County Park for a couple of years, and we finally made it!
+I’ve wanted to camp at this St. Lucie County park for a couple of years, and we finally made it!
+(Photo by Bob Rountree)

 Going in, I thought the Savannas Recreation Area would be ideal for kayaking because it appeared the waterfront campsites would make a great launch point.
 Not so much.
 You can kayak here, and you can launch from your campsite, but the paddle trail abruptly ends in a pond a few hundred yards out.
 Still great for fishing and wildlife observation.